simov/grant/README.md

   "pages": {
     // request only page permissions
     "scope": ["manage_pages"],
-    // additionally use specific callback route on your server for this override only "callback": "/pages/callback"
+    // additionally use specific callback route on your server for this override "callback": "/facebook_pages/callback"
   }
 }
 ```